Around the Grounds - Sydney Showground

-Please note, there is no option to pre-book an accessable parking spot.
-On entry into the carpark, you will be able to make your way to an accessable parking spot.
+Please note, there is no option to pre-book an accessible parking spot.
+On entry into the carpark, you will be able to make your way to an accessible parking spot.
 If parking within a disability bay, a valid Mobility Parking Scheme permit must be visible.
-Recommendation is to park in P1, visit https://www.sydneyolympicpark.com.au/parking/ for more information.
+The parking lots closest to Showground access are P1 or P8. visit https://www.sydneyolympicpark.com.au/parking/ for more information.

 Drop off and pick up zones

-Group transport for people with accessible needs may use the street parking on Dawn Fraser Avenue (subject to availability).
+Group transport for people with accessibility needs may use the street parking on Dawn Fraser Avenue (subject to availability).

 Details on extra services and transport options will be available at transportnsw.info.
 Please note, not all special event (or TNSW) bus services have accessible ability - please view the timetable before departing.